hyperledger/iroha-2-docs/src/guide/javascript.md

 ## 2. Configuring Iroha 2

 The JavaScript Client is fairly low-level in the sense that it doesn’t expose any convenience features like a `TransactionBuilder` or a `ConfigBuilder`.
 Work on implementing those is underway, and these features will very likely be available with the second round of this tutorial’s release.
-Thus, on the plus side: configuration of the client is simple, on the negative side you have to prepare a lot is done manually.
+Thus, on the plus side: configuration of the client is simple, on the downside you have to prepare a lot manually.

 A basic client setup looks straightforward: